-The 1970s was a decade of incredible music, with a wide range of genres captivating audiences worldwide.
+The 1970s was a decade of incredible music with a wide range of genres.
 At the same time, the era is often seen as male-dominated.
 Many talented and influential female singers left an indelible mark on the music industry.
 We are going to explore the lives and careers of the greatest and most famous female singers of the 1970s, celebrating their contributions to music and their enduring legacies.

-Carly Simon came into the music scene in the early 1970s, captivating audiences with her soulful voice and introspective lyrics.
+Carly Simon came into the music scene in the early 1970s with her soulful voice and introspective lyrics.
 Her self-titled debut album in 1971 earned her a Grammy Award for Best New Artist, and she continued to release hit albums.
-No Secrets (1972) featured her most famous song, "You're So Vain," which remains an iconic classic.
+No Secrets (1972) featured her most famous song, "You're So Vain," which remains a classic.
 Simon's career spanned several decades, and her music resonates with audiences.

 Olivia Newton-John achieved immense success as a singer, songwriter, and actress in the 1970s.
 Her country-pop sound resonated with audiences, and she had five number-one hits during the decade.
 Newton-John's role in the musical film "Grease" (1978) catapulted her to global fame, with the soundtrack album becoming one of the best-selling musical albums ever.
 Her duets with co-star John Travolta became chart-topping singles, and she remains an influential figure in the music industry.